IanOndo/UsefulPlants/README.md

-`UsefulPlants` is an R package primarily developed as supporting software for the results and analyses conducted in the article **“The global distribution of plants used by humans”** (Pironon S. 2023).
-It relies upon the R package `rsdm` (Ondo 2023) for building species distribution models (SDMs) of plants used by humans at large scale, thus it helps to streamline global biodiversity analyses, improve code accessibility and reproducibility.
+`UsefulPlants` is an R package primarily developed as supporting software for the results and analyses conducted in the article **“The global distribution of plants used by humans”** (Pironon et al. 2024).
+It relies upon the R package `rsdm` (Ondo 2024) for building species distribution models (SDMs) of plants used by humans at large scale, thus it helps to streamline global biodiversity analyses, improve code accessibility and reproducibility.